antaljanosbenjamin/compile-latex/README.md

-# Compile latex action
+# Compile LaTeX action
-This action can be used to compile latex documents with `latexmk`.
+This action can be used to compile LaTeX documents with `latexmk`.
 The action uses an ubuntu based [docker image](https://github.com/antaljanosbenjamin/latex-extra-docker).

-It calls `latexmk` in the working directory on a single tex file.
+It calls `latexmk` in the working directory to compile a LaTeX document.
 ## Inputs

 ### `file` (required)